lookupdaily/liz-daly/about.md

 ## Work

-After completing a software engineering course at Makers Academy, I have been working as a frontend developer at <a class="link" href="https://www.cognizant.com/us/en/services/digital-experience">Cognizant</a>.
-I am currently contributing to Network Rail's transformative <a class="link" href="https://www.networkrail.co.uk/running-the-railway/intelligent-infrastructure/">Intelligent Infrastructure</a> programme, which is using data to help railway maintenance become proactive rather than reactive.
+After completing a software engineering course at Makers Academy, I spent some time working as a frontend developer at <a class="link" href="https://www.cognizant.com/us/en/services/digital-experience">Cognizant</a>.
+Here, I contributed to Network Rail's transformative <a class="link" href="https://www.networkrail.co.uk/running-the-railway/intelligent-infrastructure/">Intelligent Infrastructure</a> programme, which is using data to help railway maintenance become proactive rather than reactive.
+I am now working at dxw, a digital agency creating public services that improve lives.

 I have been building applications and web components in Angular and React, and love writing HTML, CSS, JavaScript and TypeScript.
 I am an active champion for prioritising accessibility and usability in our solutions.